 - Proven proficiency in spoken and written English.

 The number of participants is limited.
 Because there are always more applicants than places in the course, a selection must be made of those meeting the above mentioned criteria.
 The selection committee takes into account country of origin, experience and professional background in order to compose a group with a mixture of professional and geographical backgrounds.
 An adequate representation of women is also sought; women with appropriate training and experience are especially encouraged to apply.

-NFP application deadline: 22 March 2017.
+NFP application deadline (tba, expected): April 2018.
 See our NFP page for more information.

 For other applicants the application package is due two months before the start of the course.

 Please upload your application online:

 - Copies of your diplomas and grade reports

 - An up-to-date curriculum vitae and a list of publications if applicable